Cross-platform certification of the qubit space with a minimal number of parameters: Acknowledgements

 We acknowledge use of the IBM Quantum for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.
 We also acknowledge the entire IQM Technology team for their support in the development of this work.
 We also acknowledge the IonQ team for their support in the development of this work.

 The project is co-financed by the funds of the Polish Ministry of Education and Science under the program entitled International Co-Financed Projects.
-TR gratefully acknowledges the funding support by the program ``Excellence initiative research university'' for the AGH University in Krak{\'o}w as well as the ARTIQ project: UMO-2021/01/2/ST6/00004 and ARTIQ/0004/2021.
+TR gratefully acknowledges the funding support by the program "{}Excellence initiativeresearch university"{} for the AGH University of Krakow as well as the ARTIQ project (UMO-2021/01/2/ST6/00004 and ARTIQ/0004/2021).
+We thank Poznań Supercomputing and Networking Center and ICM UW for the access to IBM Quantum Innovation Center.
 We also thank Bart{\l}omiej Zglinicki and Bednorz family for extra access to IBM Quantum.